SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 The Industrial Revolution led to a massively shrinking world.
 It brought with it the invention of railroads, steamboats, and the telegraph, which "rapidly became as conventional a presence in the nineteenth century as the cell phone is today" (gelvin).
+These inventions allowed for the rapid travel of good and information the likes of which had never been seen before.